rnogy/colour-calibration-/README.md

  # Haar_Cascade_Classifier_Training

+Note: This project is a modification of my high school APCSA final project.
+Some links or APIs might not be functional anymore due to the passage of time.
+Regretfully, I do not have the package version number nor the Docker container.
+However, it was a project I'm VERY proud of.

 ## Background

 This program will uses images taken to train a haar cascade classifer.
-The trained model can then be used to detect the object and calibrate the image colour.
+The trained model can then be used to detect the object.
+With the intention for calibrate the image colour later on.

 ## Requirements
 Python 3.3+ or Python 2.7